up-n-atom/8311/docs/posts/masquerade-as-the-bce-inc-home-hub-4000-on-xgs-pon-with-the-bfw-solutions-was-110.md

 3. __Save__ changes and reboot from the __System__ menu.

-Once rebooted, the SC/APC cable can safely be plugged into the WAS-110 and should immediately receive O5 operational status.
+Once rebooted, the SC/APC cable can safely be plugged into the WAS-110 and immediately receive O5 operational status.

 ### from the shell